 When putting the destination into Google Maps, don’t just search “bruce peninsula national park”.
 There are two different destinations in the park, depending on what you’re doing:

 Visitor’s Centre: This is where you go if you want to learn about the park or if you will be spending time in the adjacent Five Fathom National Marine Park.

 Cyprus Lake Campground and Day Use Parking: This is where you go if you have a reservation for camping (either car camping or backcountry).
-Once you turn into the park, there is a entrance gate and park ranger.
+Once you turn into the park, there is an entrance gate and a park ranger.